Euclid: Understanding dark energy and our expanding universe

 Canada's role in the mission

-The Canadian Space Agency is funding two scientists' participation in the Euclid mission:
+The Canadian Space Agency is funding three scientists' participation in the Euclid mission:

 standard ruler" that can be used to measure the expansion of the universe.
 Dr. Percival's team will use Euclid data to build their maps and understand why the expansion is accelerating at present day. "